deanebarker/Denina-Sharp/README.md

 The constant challenge with this type of project is knowing when to stop.
 At what point are you simply inventing a new programming language?
 When do you cross the line from simple and useful to pointless and redundant?
 And when do you cross another line into something which is potentially dangerous in the hands of non-programmers?

-(Look back to the weather example from above -- that really has nothing to do with text filtering.
+Look back to the weather example from above -- that really has nothing to do with text filtering.
 The pipeline is executed without input, the XML is obtained in the first step, and content is extracted then formatted.
-In this case, we're edging into a procedural programming language.
-How far is too far?)
+In this case, we're not filtering at all.
+We're really edging into a simplistic procedural programming language.
+How far is too far?
+At what point does [Alan Turing roll over in his grave](http://stackoverflow.com/questions/7284/what-is-turing-complete)?

 I don't have an answer for that (hell, we may have crossed the line already).
 I leave it to you to judge.

 Implement with care.

-Happy filtering.
+Happy Filtering.

 Deane Barker, January 2015